JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

           <p>Most of the time, Xcode will work in the background.
 You will use it to add Swift or Objective-C code to your iOS application.</p>
             <note>
               <p>
                 We generally recommend using the latest stable versions for all tools.
-However, sometimes Kotlin/Native doesn’t work with the newest Xcode.
-If you encounter a compatibility issue like this, downgrade Xcode.
+However, Kotlin/Native sometimes doesn't support the newest Xcode right away.
+If that's your case, <a href="https://developer.apple.com/download/all/?q=Xcode">install an earlier version of Xcode</a>.
               </p>
             </note>
       </td>